 10. Do not wait till the annual performance review to tell your employees what they are doing wrong.

 Do you have any additions you would like to make to the list?
 Go ahead and share them with us in the comments section.
-If you want to know how Engagedly can help you with performance management, Request For A Demo and know more about our Performance feature!
+If you want to know how Engagedly can help you with performance management, and know more about our Performance features!